Unit 6 - Practice Quiz

 49 Which step comes immediately after 'Formulating the model' in the modeling cycle?

-A. Testing the model
+A. Defining the problem

 B. Solving the model